African Ceremonies ARCHIVE

 The African Ceremonies Archive covers the story of the origin of humankind in Africa.
 Starting with the earliest life-style: the hunter-gatherers of Botswana and Tanzania, it follows the paths of nomads, pastoralists, agriculturalists, traders, urban dwellers and Royal Kingdoms.
 From the deserts of the Sahara, to the Omo River Valley of Ethiopia, from the plains of Kenya, to the grasslands of Cameroon, the archive charts the journeys of people from birth to death exploring religions and beliefs from Animism and Voodoo, to Islam Judaism and Christianity.
 These unique cultural traditions, rituals and art forms display a boundless and brilliant creativity, and reveal a deep link to the spiritual world.

 Working with over 150 different ethnic groups, in 45 countries, our 17 books form the heart of the archive.
-They are accompanied by thousands of images, fine art prints, video recordings, illustrated field journals, museum exhibitions and rare artifacts collected along our long journey.
+They are accompanied by thousands of images, fine art prints, video recordings, illustrated field journals, and museum exhibitions.

 Brief Summary / Overview of the Archive contents:

-- 16 published books: Maasai; Africa Adorned; Nomads of Niger; African Ark; African Ceremonies Double Volume; Passages; African Ceremonies Concise; Body Painting Series: Surma, Karo; Maasai, Himba and Hamar; Faces of Africa; Dinka; Lamu; Painted Bodies; African Twilight (2018)
+- 17 Published Books: Maasai; Africa Adorned; Nomads of Niger; African Ark; African Ceremonies Double Volume; Passages; African Ceremonies Concise; Body Painting Series: Surma, Karo; Maasai, Himba and Hamar; Faces of Africa; Dinka; Lamu; Painted Bodies; African Twilight Double Volume (2018)

-- 5 TV films produced by National Geographic and Survival Africa
+- 5 TV Films produced by National Geographic and Survival Anglia

 - Drawing Collection by Carol Beckwith made during 40 years of fieldwork.